valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * economicEvent
    * economicEvents

-*filters:* action, provider, receiver, resourceClassifiedAs, startDate, endDate (include any EconomicEvent that overlaps the start date to end date range inclusive; missing start date is from the beginning, missing end date is to the end)
+*filters:* searchString, action, provider, receiver, resourceClassifiedAs, startDate, endDate (include any EconomicEvent that overlaps the start date to end date range inclusive; missing start date is from the beginning, missing end date is to the end)

 *inverse queries:*

    * settles (Settlement.settles)
    * fulfills (Fulfillment.fulfills)
    * satisfies (Satisfaction.satisfies)
+   * appreciationOf (Appreciation.appreciationOf)
+   * appreciatedBy (Appreciation.appreciatedBy)

 *other queries:*

+   * reciprocalEvents (EconomicEvents.realizationOf the same Agreement with opposite provider, receiver)
-   * previous (Process, EconomicEvent, EconomicResource, see Track and Trace for logic)
+   * previous (Process, EconomicEvent, EconomicResource, see [Track and Trace](../algorithms/track.md) for logic)
-   * next (Process, EconomicEvent, EconomicResource, see Track and Trace for logic)
+   * next (Process, EconomicEvent, EconomicResource, see [Track and Trace](../algorithms/track.md) for logic)
+   * trace (ordered incoming value flows, see [Track and Trace](../algorithms/track.md) for logic)
+   * track (ordered outgoing value flows, see [Track and Trace](../algorithms/track.md) for logic)

 #### EconomicResource